saadpasta/developerFolio/README.md

 #### Customize Lottie Animations

-You can choose a Lottie and download it in json format from from sites like [this](https://lottiefiles.com/).
+You can choose a Lottie and download it in json format from sites like [this](https://lottiefiles.com/).
 In `src/assets/lottie`, replace the Lottie json file you want to alter with the same file name.
 If you want to change the Lottie options, go to `src/components/displayLottie/DisplayLottie.js` and change the `defaultOptions` object, you can refer [lottie-react docs](https://www.npmjs.com/package/lottie-react) for more info on the `defaultOptions` object.

 #### Adding Twitter Time line to your Page
 Insert your Twitter username in `portfolio.js` to show your recent activity on your page.